 Maintaining valid F-1 status during Post-Completion OPT is dependent upon your maintaining employment.
 You are limited to a total of 90 days of unemployment during the 12 month OPT period.
 STEM students with a STEM OPT Extension may accumulate up to 120 days of unemployment.
 Please note that you are allowed up to 10 days between the end of one job and the start of another.
 This time period is not included in the 90-day limit.

 What should I do if I cannot find a job during my period of OPT?

-As your status is dependant upon employment, you will violate your F-1 status if you are unemployed for more than the 90-day limit.
-If you have not found employment, you should make arrangements to either depart from the United States while still in valid status, further your education in a new program, or, take other action to maintain your immigration status in the US.
+As your status is dependent upon employment, you will violate your F-1 status if you are unemployed for more than the 90-day limit.
+If you have not found employment, you should make arrangements to either depart from the United States while still in valid status, further your education in a new program or take other action to maintain your immigration status in the US.